coderDx/nestjs/README.md

 ## Description

 A sample API by @coderDx featuring the [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Based on [this video](https://youtu.be/F_oOtaxb0L8).

 ## Installation